guivr/akali-grid/README.md

 	<link rel='stylesheet' type='text/css' href='akali-grid.css'>
 ```

-* Have fun!

 ## <a name="features"></a>Features
 ### Semantic
-Akali is semantic, which improves your codes readability, maintanability and consequently your team's productivity.
+Akali is semantic, which improves your code's readability, maintanability and consequently your team's productivity.

-Classes like "four wide column" seems to be sentences and are easier for everyone to understand what's happening on the front page, even if you're not a front-end developer.
+Choose between HTML or SCSS/SASS and you'll always see how Akali maintains its semantics like no other grid system.
+Classes like "four wide column" seem to be sentences and are easier for everyone to understand what's happening on the page, even if you're not a front-end developer.

 ### Responsive
 Akali includes a responsive flexbox grid that appropriately scales up to 12 columns as the device or viewport size increases.

 You can set columns wides on each device if necessary.

 ### Magical
 You'll love Akali, because it comes with unbelievable handy utilities.